-The compensation packages your business offers to executives are central to how you bring in crucial talent and maintain continuity in a workforce.
+The compensation packages your business offers to executives are central to attracting crucial talent and maintaining workforce continuity.
 But these packages can also bring in enforcers and regulators and affect your company’s public image.
-In recent years, legal and regulatory changes, Internal Revenue Service guidance, and public opinion have led to intensified scrutiny on these kinds of plans.
+In recent years, legal and regulatory changes, Internal Revenue Service guidance, and public opinion have led to intensified scrutiny of these kinds of plans.

 How you attract key employees while working under that scrutiny is much more involved than simply offering the highest pay and a retirement plan.
 For instance, you may be required to provide qualified and non-qualified deferred compensation, equity compensation, golden parachutes, or golden handcuff instruments.